MrEmuu/Exile.IslaAbramia/README.md

 # Exile.IslaAbramia
-Mission and Server files w/ Easy Traders and Loot Spawns
+Mission and Server files w/ Easy Traders and Loot Spawn Building Positions.
+Default Loot Tables

 This is a shared effort and credit will be given.